Trail and Site Accessibility at Bluff Lake Nature Center

 Bluff Lake is engaging with groups who represent people with various abilities, including people who use wheelchairs.
 Our staff has conducted site visits, audits, surveys, and interviews to shed a brighter light on the accessibility issues that make our site difficult to navigate and enjoy.
 Results of this engagement include the changes to our portapottie, including adding pavers for easier access to the ADA compliant portapottie by the amphitheater.

 Bluff Lake has created a master plan of campus improvements, which will address many of the accessibility issues we have discovered.
-Areas for improvement include the parking lot, the ramp, spots on the trail, creek access, shaded structures, seating areas, and more.
-This current Campus Improvements Project phase in 2025 includes improvements to the parking lot and the ramp trail leading down into the site.
+Areas for improvement include spots on the trail, creek access, shaded structures, seating areas, and more.
+The recently completed Campus Improvements Project in 2025 included improvements to the parking lot and the ramp trail leading down into the site.

 Work We’ve Yet to Do:

 We hope that you will continue to engage with us and tell us the issues you are facing, as this feedback gives us a better understanding of the work that needs to be done.
-If you have any questions or concerns, please contact Development Director Leila Regan-Porter (leila@blufflake.org) or Natural Resources Director Tess Robeson (tess@blufflake.org).
+If you have any questions or concerns, please contact Natural Resources Director Tess Robeson (tess@blufflake.org).

 This map shows trail conditions PRIOR to our Campus Improvements Project, which will address the challenges in the southeast portion of the site (the former parking lot and ramp down into the site).